Your Comprehensive Guide to Picky Eating

 No one prepares you for one of the hardest parts of modern-day parenting … feeding your children.
 It usually starts out great.
-You get to introduce your 6-month-old to foods and learn more about what your baby likes and dislikes.
-Whether it’s through baby-led weaning or starting with purees, food can be fun!
-But then anywhere between 18 months and three years, your child who willingly ate almost anything refuses even their most favorite foods.
+You get to introduce your 6-month-old to foods and learn more about what they like and dislike.
+But then between 18 months and three years, your child who willingly ate almost anything refuses even their favorite foods.
 As frustrating as this can be, it’s also a normal part of early childhood development.
-We’ll dive into some of the science behind picky eating as well as strategies that can help you in the long run.

 The Why Behind Picky Eating

-Around the age of 18 months, children start to experience significant developmental changes.
+Around 18 months, children experience significant developmental changes.
 They’re learning to assert their independence and explore the world around them, which often includes wanting more control over their food choices.
-This isn’t about defiance — it’s about testing boundaries and establishing their own sense of autonomy.
+It’s not defiance, it’s testing boundaries and establishing their own sense of autonomy.
 Just like they might say “no” to putting on shoes or going to bed, they’re also discovering they can say “no” to certain foods.

 Strategies to Help Picky Eaters

-Sensory food play helps children become familiar with how foods look, feel and smell before they’re expected to taste them.
-Letting your child explore food with their other senses by squishing, poking or building makes those foods feel less intimidating.
+Yes, we’re encouraging kids to play with their food!
+It helps them become familiar with how food looks, feels and smells before they’re expected (or ready) to taste it.
+Letting your child explore food with their other senses by squishing, poking or building makes the experience feel less intimidating.

 As your child investigates food with their senses ask them to describe the color, texture and smell.
 Show them an avocado (peeled and unpeeled) to see how it changes.
-Have them compare the squishiness of a strawberry versus a carrot (cooked or raw).
-Not only is this fun, but it also allows children to get comfortable with foods at their own pace.
+Have them compare the squishiness of a strawberry versus a cooked carrot.
+Not only is this fun, but it also allows children to get comfortable with food at their own pace.
 Encourage them to get curious.
 Build with celery sticks or paint with potatoes to make food exploration fun.

 Use Gentle, Repeated Exposure

-Introducing new foods doesn’t mean expecting your child to eat them right away.
+Let go of your expectations.
+Introducing new foods doesn’t mean your child will eat them right away.
 Repeated exposure — 15 times or more — is key.
 The trick is to offer new foods consistently, without pressuring your child to eat them.
-This could be as simple as having a small portion of new food on their plate alongside a familiar one or letting your child help you prepare and cook dinner.
-If your child gets upset at the sight of the new food, remind them that they don’t need to eat it.
+Put a small portion of new food on their plate alongside a familiar one or let your child help prepare dinner.
+If they get upset at the sight of the new food, remind them that they don’t need to eat it.

-This kind of gentle exposure gives children the chance to really explore food.
-Over time, they will go from looking at it to touching, smelling and tasting it when they’re ready.
+Over time, kids will go from looking at it to touching, smelling and tasting it when they’re ready.
 Each step counts as important progress!

 Respect Their Appetite and Autonomy

-Children are incredibly in tune with their bodies and can usually tell when they’re hungry or full.
-Trust their natural hunger cues by offering a variety of foods at mealtimes but letting them decide how much to eat.
+Children are incredibly in tune with their bodies and can tell when they’re hungry or full.
+Trust their natural hunger cues by offering a variety of food at mealtimes but let them decide how much to eat.
 Forcing them to eat more or clean their plate can create a negative association with eating, disrupt their hunger cues and lead to mealtime power struggles.

 Instead, create a relaxed environment where your child feels safe to explore and experiment.
 You can say things like, “It’s okay if you’re not ready to eat this right now.
 Maybe next time!”
 This helps your child build confidence and trust in themselves and their relationship with food.